Cat-Lady/Bounty-Fix/README.md

 Do **not** put ``vanilla-files-replace`` inside your ``/data/`` directory - it won't work like that.
 You need to directly replace approriate files with plugin's ones.

-You can skip step **#2.**, but some variants of Marauder ships (that should be one of toughtest nuts to crack while boarding) won't have new outfits.
-This step of replacing vanilla files is (hopefully) temporary workaround around limitation in ES plugin's framework - I'm already actively working with upstream to fix it, so there is a chance it won't be necessary in future (instructions and "Release" notes will higlight when that will become reality).
+This step is (hopefully) temporary - it works around issue in ES plugin framework, that is worked on already.
+Hopefully, in future, replacing vanilla data files manually won't be needed (instructions will be updated and new version released, if that ever happen).

 ## Author